leostera/caramel/README.md

 ## What is Caramel?

-Caramel is an **experimental project**, featuring primarily an Erlang backend to the OCaml compiler, that brings one of the most mature and expressive type-systems in the world to the BEAM.
+Caramel is a research project, featuring primarily **an Erlang backend to the OCaml compiler**, that brings one of the most mature and expressive type-systems in the world to the BEAM.

 In short, it lets you write some OCaml: